flexxui/flexx/README.md

 Requirements
 ------------

-Flexx requires Python 3.3 or higher, and also supports Pypy3.
+Flexx requires Python 2.7 or Python 3.2+ and also works on pypy.
 Further, it needs the [tornado](http://www.tornadoweb.org) library (pure Python).